 Prep Work Station

-- Start off by generously flouring your pastry board and rolling pin.
+- Generously flour your pastry board and rolling pin.
 Add some more flour.
 And then more.

 Rolling Lefse